 Military romance scams: Beware of scammers posing as military personnel

-Do you like meeting new people through social media websites or a dating site?
+Do you like meeting new people through a social media platform or a internet dating site?
 Online dating is a big trend of our time.

 While these platforms are perfect to build such relationships, it can also be a dangerous place if you are not careful.

 Imposters are commonplace across the Internet, waiting to trap you through their honeyed words.

 An virtual stranger may feel like your best friend, but you should be careful when having a conversation about personal life or regarding personal information.